 How is bile duct cancer diagnosed?

 The most common way to find bile duct cancer is when symptoms cause a person to see a doctor.
 The doctor will do a physical exam with a focus on the belly.
 Blood tests will be done.
-You will need some imaging tests, such as an ultrasound and CT scan, to look at the inside of your belly.
+You'll need some imaging tests, such as an ultrasound or CT scan, to look at the inside of your belly.

 Special scopes can be put into your body to get a closer look at the bile ducts.
 A scope is a long, thin, flexible tube with a camera on the end.
+It can be put in through your mouth or through a small cut in your skin on your belly.
 Small bits of tissue can be taken out through the scope.
 This is called a biopsy.
 The pieces of tissue are checked for cancer cells.
-It’s the only way to know if a lump or change is cancer.
+This is the only way to know if a lump or change is cancer.
 Your results will come back in about 1 week.

-After a diagnosis of bile duct cancer, you may have other tests.
-These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of bile duct cancer, you'll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.